kstenschke/doShell/README.md

 ## What does it do?

-doShell is a superset of shell script, providing commands geared towards **headfull cross-platform browser- and terminal-automation**.
+doShell is a superset of shell script, providing commands geared towards **headfull interactive cross-platform browser- and terminal-automation**.
-Possible usecases are infoSec reconnaisance and creation of productivity macros.
+Possible usecases are creation of productivity macros and infoSec reconnaisance tools.

 In contrast to other browser automation tools like [Selenium](https://www.selenium.dev/) and